 Tara's friends work for a scuba diving charter company that is basically just a boat that goes out to meet other boats.
 Instead of having to carry all the equipment on board the charter boat, this high speed power boat meets you at a pre-defined destination and time.
 They have all the gear and dive instructors, so you don't even need to be licensed.
 Its a great set up.

-Because the dive boat is on a pre defined schedule, it will often get to the next dive long before the charter arrives.
-So they get a chance to have some lunch, play with the fish, and go for fun dives.
-This is where Tara and I got our chance to go out, on a fun dive before the work started.
-We tagged along with the boat, staying away most of the time, just watching as the dive instructors did their thing.
 It was a really nice day.
 After a quick ride on the boat we arrived at our destination.
 Right after getting there we were surrounded by fish.
 Here you can see one of the instructors, and Tara's friend Ebony (I hope I spelled it right) feeding the fish.
 They seem to like crackers.
 On a really funny note, you need a license to feed fish here.
 Not exactly sure how you'd enforce that one?

 It was a wonderful day, and I look forward to another dive trip.